yasamanvalizadeh/python_to_do_list/README.md

 # python_to_do_list
 A to do list app with Christmas theme!
 1. You can create tasks.
-2. Manage tasks in a list
+2. Manage tasks in a list.
-3. Mark completed tasks
+3. Mark completed tasks.
 4. View the details of each task in the task list.
-5. Set a reminder
+5. Set a reminder.
 6. Use the calendar and digital clock if needed.
 # images_project
 ![Screenshot (130)](https://user-images.githubusercontent.com/112771618/190139352-fde7fdfd-7498-4803-bb88-0156d4f73b73.png)